ArtHitParade

 The two researchers can then model the electrical behavior of the neuron.
 This fruitful advance will have a considerable impact on the knowledge and healing of several nerve diseases and will enable to raise a model of the transmission of nerve inputs to the muscular system.
 The existence of ion channels in cell membranes will be confirmed by others much later, completing the description of the nervous cell.

 Hodgkin and Huxley shared the 1963 Nobel Prize in Physiology or Medicine with John Eccles.
-The Nobel medal awarded to Hodgkin will be sold with various documents including a copy of the scientific publication associated with the prize as lot 1 in an online timed auction ending on October 29.
-The minimum bid is $ 450K.
+The Nobel medal awarded to Hodgkin was sold for $ 800K by Nate D Sanders on October 29, 2015, lot 1.
+It was accompanied by various documents including a copy of the scientific publication associated with the prize.

 Richard Feynman's thinking was original and effective.
 Reading a commentary by Dirac about the lack of understanding in the theory of quantum electromagnetism, he decides to always rely only on himself for his research while adding a playful dimension.
 The title of one of his books of reminiscences, Surely you're joking, Mr Feynman !, is significant.